About Sameboat DNS

 Namespace Operations

-- Use domain operator level domain knowledge engineering functions as they are rolled out.
+- Use O-Class level domain knowledge engineering functions as they are rolled out.

-- Operate a registry.
-I have adapted the Czech national DNS (FRED) for domain space and accounts eligible for operator session role include an optional FRED setup.
-Cooperating Operators can and non-cooperating Operators must (in order to be supported) operate a registry.
-Most registrars will want to avoid the burden of managing the FRED software and just use the .dom EPP services..
+- Manually control their registry.
+I have adapted the Czech national DNS (FRED) for domain space and DCP use and this is normaly transparent to users and completely DCP managed without access to FRED.
+Most registrars will want to avoid the burden of managing the FRED software and just use their licensed DCP.

-Participation in .dom is not a priced entitlement.
-Operators are subject to oversight and in cases where overall health and integrity of the TLD could be negatively affected, this privilege can be withdrawn.
-Operators that cannot or do not wish to comply should run their own TLDs .
+Participation in core DS at whatever level is a bundled entitlement not a separately priced service.
+Core and Peer DS Operators are subject to oversight and in cases where overall health and integrity of greater DS could be negatively affected, this privilege can be withdrawn.
+Operators that cannot or do not wish to comply with its basic law should not consider peering with DS and operate with complete autonomy instead .

 ¹ web search on resolvconf should help on unix, the advice given in the pop-ups for KASTALIEN when you select thoughtcrime domain on the README may suffice.